Joe Gibbs apologizes for Daytona 500 celebration following Ryan Newman crash

-DAYTONA BEACH, Fla. — Joe Gibbs apologized after his driver Denny Hamlin won the Daytona 500 on Monday, just after Ryan Newman's fiery crash that sent him to the hospital with serious but not life-threatening injuries.
+DAYTONA BEACH, Fla. — Joe Gibbs apologized after his driver Denny Hamlin won the Daytona 500 on Monday, just after Ryan Newman's fiery crash that sent him to the hospital with serious but non-life-threatening injuries.

 Hamlin beat Ryan Blaney to the finish line in the second-closest finish in race history, but the win for Joe Gibbs Racing came as Newman was wrecked as the leader and crossed the finish line with his car on its roof, engulfed in flames.